tymondesigns/jwt-auth/docs/auth-guard.md

 ### refresh()

-Refresh a token, which invalidates the current one
+Refresh a token, which invalidates the current one.

 ```php
 $newToken = auth()->refresh();